murffious/Software_Books-Notes/README.md

 5. Asynchronous JS
 5/5 for my rating on this course.
 Some of the best teaching I have seen. bar none.

+Book
+Cracking the Coding Interveiew (189 ...
+6th edition )
+projects in off time
+Language (expert level, skill level)
+Knowing Only One or Two Languages: The more time you've spent coding, the more things you've built, the more languages you will have tended to work with.
+The assumption then, when they see a resume with only one language, is that you haven't experienced very many problems.
+They also often worry that candidates with only one or two languages will have trouble learning new technologies (why hasn't the candidate learned more things?) or will just feel too tied with a specific technology (poten- tially not using the best language for the task).